Funding

 Focus: The program supports multidisciplinary teams focused on addressing unmet medical needs, aiming to improve patient quality of life and life expectancy through scientific innovation and clinical outcomes.
 This year’s calls focus on “Brain Health” (Mental Health, Psychiatry and Neurology) and “All Medical Areas.”

-Amount: Up to CHF 1 million per year for 3 years (with a possibility of a 4th year of funding in justified cases).
+Amount: Up to 1 million CHF per year for 3 years (with a possibility of a 4th year of funding in justified cases).

 Eligibility: The consortium must consist of 2 to 5 applicants with complementary expertise, the lead applicant must be an independent group leader at a Swiss university, research institute or hospital and at least one applicant must be a physician-scientist with clinical responsibility.